-Why do we need a transfer station?
+Why does Georgetown need a transfer station?

-The transfer station also allows residents to:
+The transfer station allows residents to:

 - Obtain free mulch for landscaping.
 See Yard Trimmings for further information

 - Drop off tires, televisions, mattresses, fryer grease, and many other items for a fee